 BETHANY PERKINS, Professor of English, (2009).
-B.A., Louisiana State University; M.A., The University of North Carolina at Wilmington; Ph.D., The University of North Carolina at Greensboro.
+B.A., Louisiana State University; M.A., University of North Carolina at Wilmington; Ph.D., University of North Carolina at Greensboro.

 J. KRISTIAN PRATT, Chairperson of the Division of Humanities and Professor of Religion, (2007).
-A.B., University of North Carolina at Chapel Hill; M.Div., Gardner-Webb University; Ph.D., Baylor University.
+B.A., University of North Carolina at Chapel Hill; M.Div., Gardner-Webb University; Ph.D., Baylor University.

 TARA A. PRATT, Adjunct Professor of Religion, (2016).
-B.A., University of North Carolina, Chapel Hill; M.Div., Gardner-Webb University; M.A., Baylor University.
+B.A., University of North Carolina at Chapel Hill; M.Div., Gardner-Webb University; M.A., Baylor University.

-KATE ROARK, Adjunct Professor of Public Speaking, (2016).
+KATE ROARK, Professor of Public Speaking and Drama and Director of the SMC Theatre Program, (2016).
 B.A., University of the South; M.A. and Ph.D., University of Illinois at Urbana-Champaign.